Joan-Amudu/Amani-Kickboxing-Gym/README.md

 ## User Stories
 * As a site owner, I want the landing page to have relevant information, so that visitors can immediately understand what the business is about.
 * As a site owner, I want contact details to be available on the landing page, so that visitors can have quick access to contact information.
-* As a visitor, I want to easily navigate the page, so that I can quickly find information.
+* As a visitor, I want to easily navigate the site, so that I can quickly find information.
 * As a visitor, I want information about training times, so I can know which training days and times work best for me.
 * As a visitor, I want to know what services or training is available, so that I can make an informed decision to join the gym.
 ## Design